-Thesecond type is the Relative Measure, which is helpful whenwe have projects with different expected values.
-It requires that the standard deviations has to be relative to their expected values, hence the calculation of the coefficient of variation (V) which measures the outcome dispersion as it is related to each of the expected values individually V the expected values individually, V ${\ @}$.
-In this sense, the measure of risk would be translated into a measure of standard deviation per unit of the expected value.
-The relationship between the coefficient of variation and risk is still as positive.
-So, the criteria would be "the lower the value of the coefficient the lower the risk, and vice versa.
+Thesecond type is theRelative Measure, which is helpful whenwe have projects with different expected values.
+It requires that the standard deviations has to be relative to their expected values, hence the calculation of the coefficient of variation (V) which measures the outcome dispersion as it is related to each of where Project II revealed a higher coefficient of variation reflecting a higher risk.